Cloudinary PHP SDK

 Each request for building a URL of a remote cloud resource must have the

-api_secret parameters can be done either directly in each call to a Cloudinary method, by calling the Cloudinary::config(), or by using the CLOUDINARY_URL environment variable.
+Setting the cloud_name, api_key and api_secret parameters can be done either directly in each call to a Cloudinary method, by when initializing the Cloudinary object, or by using the CLOUDINARY_URL environment variable / system property.

 Any image uploaded to Cloudinary can be transformed and embedded using powerful view helper methods: